 Home of 4C - Enabling Life Science Innovations

-Lecture series: How does the new enter medicine?
+4C panels: How does the new enter medicine?

 Many interesting ideas are born in the laboratories and in the daily work of patient care that can improve diagnostics and therapy or help patients cope with health problems.
 However, young people interested in founding a healthcare company have a particularly difficult time in the medical field.
 Medical devices, including medical apps, require special testing, and approval of even simple technical products usually requires clinical trials.
 It is a long and expensive road until the costs for a new product are reimbursed by health insurance companies.
 To increase the chances of success for start-ups, the many stumbling blocks from medical product development must be brought into focus at an early stage.